 The right of approved groups to hold Special Religious Education classes in schools is legislated.
 Scripture is an integral part of school activities, taking place in school hours and under the jurisdiction of the school.
 Students will be sent to the Scripture class identified by you on the enrolment form.
 If, for any reason, you wish to change the Scripture class attended or withdraw your child from Special Religious Education, please notify the school in writing.
-This school offers Catholic, Anglican and Non Scripture classes for all years K-6 and Ethics classes for Years 3-4 only.
+This school offers Catholic, Anglican, Non Scripture and Ethics classes.